georgeIkomi/role-playing-game/README.md

     To test this functionality at a very early stage, a log statement (console.log(this.dead)) displaying this Boolean is logged to the console in Chrome Dev Tools when the character's health indicator reaches zero.
 When the "attack" button is then clicked and a character's health indicator reaches zero the Boolean true is logged to the console confirming it works.
 The console.log statement was removed after testing.

+# Unfixed Bugs

+  There were some issues discovered with how the site looks on different mobile devices.
+Generally, the site looks good on different browsers and displays well on the iPhone 10 Max and certain versions of the iPad and iPhone alike.
+It displays well with no discernable issues on desktops and laptops.

+  Even though my iPad is old, it displays and runs as it should with no problems.
+Having said that, testing the site for responsiveness in Chrome Dev Tools did highlight this particular issue on some of the not-so-standard devices listed.

+  The main issue being that on some of these mobile devices the health bar seems to be obscurred somewhat or not appearing at all.
+This is something minor and could be fixed if time permits.
+Overall, the site is generally responsive on most standard devices but could be much better in that regard.

+  I will admit that resolving these issues will require some tinkering and further research on my part.
+It is displaying and running well on most of the standard devices.
+Additionally media queries were added to the CSS file in an attempt to resolve the issue.
+This brought about some improvements but some very minor issues linger.

 # Validator Testing

   * HTML